shmuga/js-type-applications/README.md

 This repo is a set of my personal notes for brilliant blog by Tom Harding.

+## Cheatsheet
+As tiny dictionary in Fantasy Land Zoo [cheatsheet](./cheatsheet.md) was creted to memorize/revise knowledge about different ADTs.

 ## Table of Contents
 - Reductio and Abstract 'em _aka_ `reduceRight` rules the world.
     - [Blog](http://www.tomharding.me/2017/02/24/reductio-and-abstract-em/)